cofoeducistudent/tam-ms1-c/README.md

 # **TESTING**

-During the building of this website I carried out various test.
+During the building of this website, I carried out testing.
 Frequently using the **Chrome Developer Tools** I also used the **HTML & CSS checker from W3Schools**.
 Following are areas tested.

 Developement Testing